cnai-lab/qlatent/README.md

       **kwargs,
       )
    ```
-5. Your code should look like this after following steps 1-3:
+4. Here is how our code looks like after steps 1-3:
    ```
    from qlatent.qmnli.qmnli import *